ROCm/rocWMMA/docs/installation.rst

 You must include only ``rocwmma.hpp`` in the user code to make calls into rocWMMA.
 Don't directly include other rocWMMA files that are found in ``/opt/rocm/include/internal``.

 -------------------------------
-Building and Installing rocWMMA
+Building and installing rocWMMA
 -------------------------------

 For most users building from source is not necessary, as rocWMMA can be used after installing the pre-built packages as described above.
 If still desired, here are the instructions to build rocWMMA from source:

-System Requirements
+System requirements
 ^^^^^^^^^^^^^^^^^^^
 As a general rule, 8GB of system memory is required for a full rocWMMA build.
 This value can be lower if rocWMMA is built without tests.
 This value may also increase in the future as more functions are added to rocWMMA.

-GPU Support
+GPU support
 ^^^^^^^^^^^
 AMD CDNA class GPU featuring matrix core support: `gfx908`, `gfx90a` as `gfx9`